 - Attention: Pay attention to make every single stroke accurate;

-- Stop & Correct: The instant a stroke goes astray or the cut wanders even a little, stop sawing, figure out why, and make corrections.
+- Stop & Correct: The instant a stroke goes astray or the cut wanders even a little, stop sawing, figure out why, and make corrections, dammit.
 Not ten strokes or even two strokes later, but instantly.
-This requires concentration and iron-handed control of your inner badger.
+This requires concentration and iron-handed control of your inner honey badger.

 Spend the time to do layout and marking properly, because confusion and uncertainty during the cut will result in reduced mental focus, and often, poor precision.
 A solid, well thought-out plan combined with a sharp marking knife, a sharp marking gauge, and an accurate, hardened steel square help to make good lines yielding good cuts.

 In order to achieve No.4 in the list above, “Make of Thyself a Machine,” you should spend the time and develop the habit of securing the workpiece at a height and angle that will aid the imperfect human body to make perfect cuts.
 In my case, this means checking the angle of the dangle and using a vise, C-clamp or a butt-clamp to hold the wood down.
 It also means stopping work to rearrange the workpiece when necessary.
 I recommend you try various methods to find which one works best for you when making each type of cut.